denis-byte/thesecret/README.md

 # thesecret
-The Secret Game Update Server
+The Secret Game Update Server.
 THIS IS UNRELEASED PRODUCT.
 AFTER RELEASE ALL SOURCE CODE WILL BE UPLOADED HERE.